How to Become a Sterile Processing Technician in Florida

 coach

-With over 3.2 million surgical procedures performed annually in Florida, the demand for Sterile Processing Technicians (SPTs) is higher than ever (Florida Department of Health, 2024).
-According to the Bureau of Labor Statistics (BLS), Medical Equipment Preparers in Florida earn an average annual salary of $42,190, with top earners making over $53,570 per year!
-If you're looking for a fast-track career in healthcare, becoming a Sterile Processing Technician in Florida could be the ideal path.
-This guide outlines everything you need to know, including education requirements, certification steps, and job opportunities.
+With over 3.2 million surgical procedures performed annually in Florida, the demand for Sterile Processing Technicians (SPTs) is higher than ever.
+According to the U.S. Bureau of Labor Statistics, Medical Equipment Preparers (which includes SPTs) in Florida earn an average annual salary of $44,070 (approximately $21.19 per hour), with experienced top earners making over $58,450 per year.
+If you're looking for a fast-track career in healthcare that doesn’t require years of schooling, becoming a Sterile Processing Technician in Florida could be an ideal path.
+This comprehensive guide outlines everything you need to know – from education requirements and certification steps to job opportunities and advancement.

 Key points

-• A Sterile Processing Technician is responsible for sterilizing, assembling, and maintaining medical instruments and equipment to ensure patient safety.
+• Role and Responsibility: A Sterile Processing Technician is responsible for sterilizing, assembling, and maintaining medical instruments and equipment to ensure patient safety, making sure every surgical instrument is clean and safe for use.

-• To become a Sterile Processing Technician in Florida, complete a high school diploma or GED, enroll in an accredited Sterile Processing Technician program, and pass a certification exam from CBSPD or IAHCSMM.
+• To become a Sterile Processing Technician in Florida, you generally need a high school diploma or GED, completion of an accredited SPT training program, and (though not state-mandated) passing a national certification exam from HSPA/IAHCSMM or CBSPD.

-• Programs typically take 1 to 2 years, depending on whether you choose a certificate or associate degree program.
+• Training programs typically take 1 to 2 years to complete, depending on whether you choose a shorter certificate program (around 12 months or less) or an associate degree program (about 2 years)

 Where to Find Sterile Processing Technician Training in Florida